 The State of Maryland has launched a new 511 system for travel information.
 However, like Virginia 511, the service is heavily road-centric.
 It acknowledges the existence of public transit, but falls far short of the standard set by superior regionally-integrated 511 systems like those in San Francisco and Los Angeles which seamlessly integrate traffic and transit information.

-A road-centric 511 system may be the right thing for those parts of Maryland that are not particularly transit-friendly (like Carroll County), but it does a real disservice to Greater Baltimore and Greater Washington, where transit services are a legitimate travel option, and where transit information is often hard to find if you don't already know where to look.
+A road-centric 511 system may be the right thing for those parts of Maryland that are not particularly transit-friendly, but it does a real disservice to Greater Baltimore and Greater Washington, where transit services are a legitimate travel option, and where transit information is often hard to find if you don't already know where to look.

 Maryland 511 claims to provide information on public transit, but if you actually call and ask for public transit information, the automated voice will give you two choices: to be transferred to MTA Maryland, or WMATA.
 Never mind the fact that a great deal of service in the region is provided by agencies other than those two, or that riders may not even know who offers service in their area.
 The Maryland 511 website is similarly unhelpful.